sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

     export default Home;
     ```

-3. Create a new file in `react-core-mf/src/` called `language.js` with following content:
+3. Create a new file in `react-core-mf/src` called `language.js` with the following content:

     ```JavaScript
     export const dict = {